Rap12k/react-AnimeWeb/README.md

 # react-AnimeWeb

-Simple react application create to show information about Anime or Manga
+Simple react application created to show information about Anime or Manga